llabka/BioLector/README.md

 **Repository Contents**

-- BL2_plot_and_mu_script.R: Is the R script for analyzing BioLector data.
-- htmf_0.5.1.tar.gz: zip file with the supporting package providing functions necessary for data analysis.
+- src/: Source folder containing BL2_plot_and_mu_script.R (the R script for analyzing BioLector data) and the supporting package, htmf, providing functions necessary for data analysis.
 - data/: Folder containing example data files used for demonstration and testing purposes.
 - design_file.txt: design file is a table with information on each well required to run the script
 - README.md: This file, providing an overview of the repository contents and instructions for usage.